Increase conversion through booking redesign

 So…armed with this new knowledge, I started to design solutions to solve these user problems.

-PAST DESIGN
+OLD DESIGN

 ONLY ONE OPTION TO GET TO BOOKING